-Following the closing of this offering, holders of a total of ordinary shares will have the right to require us to register these shares under the Securities Act under specified circumstances and will have incidental registration rights.
+Holders of a total of 4,515,674 ordinary shares have the right to require us to register these shares under the Securities Act under specified circumstances and will have incidental registration rights.
 After registration pursuant to these rights, these shares will become freely tradable without restriction under the Securities Act.
-For more information on these registration rights, see "Description of Share Capital -Registration Rights."
+For more information on these registration rights, see "Description of Share Capital-Registration Rights."